 One of the significances of cloud detection mechanisms is this: Malware authors are constantly searching for new methods to bypass detection and security mechanisms.
 Using cloud detection enables vendors to detect and classify suspicious files in real-time to protect the user against currently unknown malware.
 Keeping some parts of the protection technology in the cloud prevents malware authors from adapting quickly to new detection rules.

-The test set used for this test consisted of 10,556 malware samples, assembled after consulting telemetry data with the aim of including recent, prevalent samples that are endangering users in the field.
+The test set used for this test consisted of 10,102 malware samples, assembled after consulting telemetry data with the aim of including recent, prevalent samples that are endangering users in the field.
 Malware variants were clustered, in order to build a more representative test-set (i.e. to avoid over-representation of the very same malware in the set).
-The sample collection process was stopped on the 30th August 2019.
+The sample collection process was stopped end of August 2020.

 Hierarchical Cluster Analysis